FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 ### 3.2 Protecting the connections

 The connections of the query interface of the data retrieval system must be protected with TLS encryption using version 1.2 or later of the TLS protocol.
 Both ends of the connection are identified with the server certificates described above, using two-way handshaking.
 The connection must be established using the ephemeral Diffie-Hellman (DHE) key exchange protocol where a new unique private encryption key is created for each session.
 The purpose of this procedure is to ensure that encryption has the forward secrecy feature so that possible discovery of the encryption key afterwards would not lead to a disclosure of the encrypted information.
 The cryptographic algorithms used in TLS encryption must have a cryptographic strength at least equal to the cryptographic strengths the Finnish Transport and Communications Agency has specified for national protection level ST IV.
-The current strength requirements are described in document [Kryptografiset vahvuusvaatimukset luottamuksellisuuden suojaamiseen -kansalliset suojaustasot (pdf)](#https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf) (Record no: 190/651/2015).
+The current strength requirements are described in document [Cryptographic requirements for confidentiality - national protection levels (in Finnish)](#https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf) (Record no: 190/651/2015).

 ### 3.3 Permitted HTTP-version